bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="2.08 Example 4: Custom Animations - 2"
   alt="2.08 Example 4: Custom Animations - 2." />

-For this next example, we will start with our **jQuery** object again as always, and then go and get the element that we want to get, which in this case is pound grow box.
+For this next example, we will start with our <b>jQuery</b> object again as always, and then go and get the element that we want to get, which in this case is pound grow box.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->